NICHD-BSPC/training/source/index.rst

 Currently-written topics
 ------------------------

 :ref:`first-steps` gives you an introduction to the content here and some context.
+If you're just starting out, head there first.

 Initial training
 ~~~~~~~~~~~~~~~~

+These sections help you learn the basics of programming, and include some
+examples of beginner/intermediate/advanced skills to help you figure out where
+you are in your learning and how to advance.

 .. toctree::
    :maxdepth: 1